-Are you one of the 5.2 million seniors who are eligible for SNAP but are not enrolled?
+Are you one of the over four million seniors who are eligible for SNAP but are not enrolled?
 Connecticut has one of the highest costs of living, so eating healthy can be a challenge.
 SNAP (Supplemental Nutrition Assistance Program) helps eligible individuals stretch their dollars at grocery stores and farmers markets.

 Why should I get SNAP?